 '''

-uid=440 (oracle) gid=200 (oinstall)
+uid=440(oracle) gid=200(oinstall)

-groups=201 (dba), 202 (oper)
+groups=201(dba),202(oper)

 '''

-- 5. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -g oinstall -G dba oracle
+- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -g oinstall [-G dba] oracle passwd -r files oracle

-This command creates the oracle user and specifies oinstall as the primary group and dba as the secondary group.
+This command creates the oracle user and specifies oinstall as the primary group and dba as an optional secondary group.